Agreement between Chile and Japan will allow transmission of surgeries using 5G technology

 During the coming months the pilot will be developed transmitting various surgeries and carrying out different transmission tests.
 With all this information it will be possible to have a feasibility evaluation for future projects at the national level.

-Subscribe to the most trusted business intelligence platform in Latin America.
-Let us show you our solutions for Suppliers, Contractors, Operators, Government, Legal, Financial and Insurance.
+Subscribe to the leading business intelligence platform in Latin America with different tools for Providers, Contractors, Operators, Government, Legal, Financial and Insurance industries.

-News in: ICT (Chile)
+News in: ICT

 Subscribe to Latin America’s most trusted business intelligence platform.